 "If there is excess copper in the body, then a wide array of psychological and physiological symptoms and conditions can also develop like Tourette’s, schizophrenia, bipolar, mania, autism, asperger’s, anemia, hair loss and much more.
 Extremely high copper levels can result in a psychotic break." ~ Cynthia Perkins, M.Ed

 Before discussing excess copper symptoms, the relationship between excess copper and deficient available copper needs to be understood.
 Many people who are copper toxic, after searching online, discover they have symptoms that resemble copper deficiency.
-They will also likely come across the slew of online articles out there that ad nauseam promote the idea of copper deficiency and associated symptoms - yet very few of those authors understand the bigger picture in that most copper deficiency in the West is actually caused by copper toxicity!
-And that distinction makes a world of difference - between leading the public to believe that more copper consumption will do them well, instead of helping people understand that too much copper exposure is at the root of many of their health symptoms.
+They will also likely come across the slew of online articles out there that ad nauseam promote the idea of copper deficiency and associated symptoms - yet very few of those authors understand that most copper deficiency in the West is actually caused by copper toxicity!
+And that distinction makes a world of difference - the difference between leading the public to believe that more copper consumption will do them well, instead of helping people understand that too much copper exposure is at the root of many of their health symptoms.
 True dietary copper deficiency in the West is rare.
-Though a minority of the population do have a true deficiency, the majority of people have a deficiency of bioavailable copper stemming from excess exposure.
-Excess copper acts as an excitotoxin, and as the copper level builds up, the adrenals eventually weaken from over stimulation.
+Though a minority of the population do have a true deficiency, the majority of people have a deficiency of bioavailable copper stemming from excess exposure / accumulation.
+Excess copper acts as an excitotoxin (as further explained on the Emotions page), and as the copper level builds up, the adrenals eventually weaken from over stimulation.
 This in turn leads to an eventual decline in the liver's production of ceruloplasmin (a protein which binds to copper to make it bioavailable); and without adequate ceruloplasmin to bind to the copper, excess copper then gets stored in a bio-unavailable form in soft tissue - creating a deficiency condition.
 In other words, the more copper the body accumulates (toxicity), the more likely the eventual deficiency of bioavailable (usable) copper.
 Dr. Malter, Ph.D, one of the leading researchers in this field for over 40 years, uses the great analogy of copper toxicity being akin to being stranded in the middle of the ocean and dying of thirst.
 There is lots of water all around, but none of it is in a form that can be used to drink.
 As a result, the copper toxic patient's symptoms may simultaneously reflect that of both copper deficiency and toxicity.
 (Again though in a small percentage of the population, a true copper deficiency does exist).